 Appaloosa horses are great pets for kids too.
 They are willing to please their owner, which is a plus.
 You’ll definitely have fun with this buddy.
 The horse is perfect for children who need someone to share their secrets with.
 The bond between a man and a horse may help overcome insecurity and teach responsibility.

 The Appaloosa is a highly intelligent horse breed.
 They are easy to train and can be used by rookie equestrians.
 These are versatile equines that are quite docile.
 That’s why they can be performed in a wide array of English and Western riding disciplines.

 On the other hand, the Appaloosa horse can be stubborn.
 They may behave aggressively if they don’t like the way you treat them.
 But once you build a trustful relationship, you’ll get on well with your companion.

 As for the conformation, the Appaloosa Horse is easy to spot.
 It has a leopard-spotted pattern on a solid-base color coat.
 Other distinctive features include:

 - mottled skin.
 An Appaloosa horse may not have the dotted coat pattern, but the mottled skin is a must.
 That’s the type of skin with dark and light pigments.
 The common spots are the eyes, muzzle, and genitals.
 Some representatives can be born with no mottled skin and develop it over time.

 - hooves with stripes.
 Another essential feature is striped hooves.
 Some horses come with white hooves, some of them have dark hooves.
 A combination of both options is also possible.
 Horses with white markings on the legs have white hooves.
 While equines with solid-color legs have dark hooves.

 - white sclera.
 The white part of the eye is called the sclera.
-Both people and horses have the sclera.
+Both people and horses have sclera.
 However, most horse breeds come with dark sclera around the iris.
-But the Appaloosa Horse is an exception, it has the white sclera.
+But the Appaloosa Horse is an exception, it has a white sclera.
 Some people say they have human-like eyes.